 Great, so we know all about JAMstck and the fundamentals of it.
 Hope it was useful to you.
 In the next article, we will see the usage of Static Site Generators(SSG) and Headless CMS together.

-We will go through the step-by-step way to build a JAMstack application using gatsbyjs, tie it with the git workflow and then deploy it with netlify.
+We will go through the step-by-step way to build a JAMstack application using gatsbyjs, tie it with the git workflow, and then deploy it with netlify.
 We will also learn to manage the content of our app using a CMS.
-It is going to be a fun learning with all the concepts we have got so far.
+It is going to be fun learning with all the concepts we have got so far.
 Stay tuned!

 If it was useful to you, please Like/Share so that, it reaches others as well.
-To get email notification on my latest posts, please subscribe to my blog by hitting the Subscribe button at the top of the page.
+To get an email notification on my latest posts, please subscribe to my blog by hitting the Subscribe button at the top of the page.
 You can also follow me on twitter @tapasadhikary.